What to Say When Setting Boundaries With Someone With Bipolar Disorder

 How to Get Support for Yourself Too

 You may also find it helpful to create a written support plan.
-That plan can include emergency contacts, appointment information, preferred crisis steps, transportation options, and people you can call when you feel overwhelmed.
+That plan can include emergency contacts, appointment information, preferred crisis steps, transportation options, and people you can call when you are overwhelmed.

 How This Connects to Healthy Boundaries